Erik's Home-page, V19012008

 6. PvMegaPOV is an extension to the multi-platform render program povray.

-10. Vintage computers are a nice topic since they show how ingenious designs and ideas set the bases for today's horrible colored and bad M$ software: PDP8, Bitsaver-Archive, PDP8, performance database, a online and freely accessible Cray, the unique Micro Professor training system, the lunar landing computer, and last but not least ClassicComp Archive (Transputers, Helios and much more).
+8. Vintage computers are a nice topic since they show how ingenious designs and ideas set the bases for today's horrible colored and bad M$ software: PDP8, Bitsaver-Archive, PDP8, performance database, a online and freely accessible Cray and last but not least ClassicComp Archive (Transputers, Helios and much more).

-11. Software development for older processors in assembler (8051, PIC) and other architectures is much easier in using the know how from the WWW: Programmer's heaven.
-A very nice cross assembler for Z80, Cosmac, 6502 and many others is the asxxxx (this is part of the sdcc, too).
+9. Software development for older processors in assembler (e.g. 8051) and other architectures is much easier in using the know how from the WWW: Programmer's heaven.
+A very nice cross assembler for Z80, Cosmac, 6502 and many others is the asxxxx (nowadays this is part of the sdcc, too).

 Weather/Sports: